aalsanie/shamash/README.md

 # Shamash

-Shamash is an architectural refactoring tool (currently: intellij plugin) that enforces clean architecture.
+Shamash is a refactoring tool that enforces clean architecture.

 ### What It Offers?
-- Architectural Dashboard - Tools → Samash Dashboard (All reports are exportable)
+- Architectural Dashboard (reports are exportable)
   - Hierarchy tab: search panel of project's hierarchical structure
   - Tree tab: view of project's hierarchical structure
   - Hotspots tab: dynamic analysis that shows architectural violations